justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

    in the postings directory.
 If I'm creating a document with many images, I'll group the images for that document in a sub-directory of images named like the document.
 This is how it should look.
-The trick is to place the octopress <code>img</code> directive within a HTML begin/end block.
+The trick is to place the octopress img directive within a HTML begin/end block.

 <p>
    {% img /images/2013-04-27-octopress-setup-with-github-and-org-mode/org-mode-images.png %}